inthecatsdreams/IW4-QuickStart/README.md

 # IW4-QuickStart
-A CLI application to unlock everything on MW2 PS3 since stats don't persist anymore.
+A CLI application to unlock everything on MW2 PS3.
 # Requirements
 - CCAPI
 - That's all